 I had to laugh.
 How can you spot an MVP in a washroom?
 They’re the ones helping answer someone’s questions about their product while they’re in the washroom!
 I ran into Kerry Rosvold, the only female Dynamics NAV MVP, and there she is with a NAV user, by the sinks in a washroom, helping her with some questions about NAV.
 Talk about dedication!

 I ended up having lunch with Kerry and her business partner, Amanda Mayer, who co-owns New View Strategies, a Dynamics NAV consulting firm.
 We had a very interesting chat about NAV, GP, Dynamics 365, (at times) bad messaging from Microsoft about all of the above, being the sole female MVP in a product line, and the perception of being a “non-technical” MVP in a world where many (mostly male) MVPs believe MVPs need to be “technical” and if you’re not, you don’t deserve your award.
 It was a great discussion.
 In ERP product lines, there are plenty of very valuable contributions we all make to the community that are on both functional and technical aspects of our product lines, that clearly don’t fit the traditional “MVP” mould.
 I’m pretty lucky that our Dynamics GP MVPs are very supportive of each other and many of us also don’t fit the “purely technical” definition and that’s ok.
 It sounds like that isn’t how the NAV MVPs tend to work, which is very unfortunate.
 Product evangelism comes in all forms!

 GPUG Medic Desk

-I finally had a free time slot to be able to be on the GPUG Medic Desk after lunch.
-I joined the super hero herself, Leslie Vail, and we had a good time bantering on the handful of user questions we got while I was there.
+I finally had a free time slot to be able to be at the GPUG Medic Desk after lunch.
+I joined the superhero herself, Leslie Vail, and we had a good time bantering on the handful of user questions we got while I was there.